German President Steinmeier praises 'friendship' with Israel's Rivlin | DW | 01.07.2021

 "Antisemitism is still in the world and we must continue to fight it wherever it rears its ugly head.
 We must never forget," Steinmeier said on Wednesday.

-The German president is expected to discuss solutions to the Israel-Palestine conflict, which saw 248 Palestinians and 12 Israelis killed last month.
-Also on the agenda are relations with Iran and its nuclear development program.
+Also on the agenda were relations with Iran and its nuclear development program.

 In an interview with Haaretz, Steinmeier said that Germany and Israel have the same strategic goals regarding Iran, but have different methods of pursuing those goals.